boinkor-net/preroll-safety/README.md

    preroll-safety.enable = true;
    ```

-The repo comes with a few [pre-defined checks](./nixos/checks).
+The repo comes with a few [pre-defined checks](./nixos/safety-checks).
 You can define your own, too.
 See those checks for examples!
+There are some nixos-vm based [tests](./tests) also.